tpetzoldt/DifferentialEquations/DifferentialEquations.md

 -   Package `r pkg("ecolMod")` contains the figures, data sets and examples from a book on ecological modelling (Soetaert and Herman, 2009).
+-   The `r pkg("demodelr")` package provides functionality to support the visualization and analysis of differential equations with R, including stochastic simulation.

 ### Links